disloops/psadify/README.md

 # PSADify

-PSADify is a tool for converting PSAD output into HTML.
+PSADify is a tool for converting Port Scan Attack Detector (PSAD) output into HTML.

 #### Information